 Eight (8) years of experience in parole, probation, community supervision activities, correctional counseling or social work in a correctional or community setting.

-Two (2) years of the General Experience must have been at the level of Parole Officer 2 or Correctional Counselor Supervisor.
+Two (2) years of the General Experience must have been at the level of a Parole Officer 2.